HBO Max: The 32 Absolute Best TV Shows to Watch

 Here are the latest highlights.

-- Selena + Chef, season 4 premiere: Cooking show.
-The series features the multi-platinum selling recording artist, actress, producer and entrepreneur Selena Gomez.
+- Selena + Chef, season 4 premiere (2020-): Cooking show.
+The series features the multiplatinum-selling recording artist, actress, producer and entrepreneur Selena Gomez.

 Here are some other HBO Max originals worth checking out.